mdeguzis/RetroRig/README.md

 sudo ./retrorig_setup.sh
 ````

 Substitute `<platform>` with your Linux distribution.
 See the branches pulldown menu for all available options.
-Currently,
-Only Ubuntu 14.04 is supported, but more will be added in due time!

 You can also download a zip file or by other means on the github page.

 ## Updating